 Sustained rainfall is uncommon, but you should be mentally and physically prepared for it.
-Bring a bucket (in case the porta-potties are out of commission), pack for cold weather, bring all the food/medicine you need, bring a battery or solar-powered radio.
+Bring a bucket (in case the portapotties are out of commission), pack for cold weather, bring all the food/medicine you need, bring a battery or solar-powered radio (and remember... your vehicle has a radio!).
 BMIR (94.5 FM) broadcasts news and announcements at the top of the hour.